Wednesday, March 31, 2010

 fur elise

 He wasn't having fun at first.
 But, Fur Elise changed all that.
 Langston has loved this song since he heard it on our electronic keyboard a while back.
 He would play it over and over again.
 Then after we got our piano a couple months ago, he would ask Daddy to play it for him.
-He loves watching and listening to Giao play.
+He loves watching and listening to Giao play."Puh" and poop

 Pho is seriously one of five things Kiefer will eat.
 He is that picky and he just doesn't have much interest in food.
 So opposite of his mommy, who is always thinking about what her next meal is going to be. :)